-Thousands of people are killed and hundreds of thousands more are injured each year by dangerous consumer products, according the U.S. Consumer Product Safety Commission (CPSC).
-These deaths and injuries are often the result of products that have design or manufacturing defects, or lack adequate warnings about their inherent risks.
+Thousands of people are killed and hundreds of thousands more are injured each year by dangerous consumer products, according to the U.S. Consumer Product Safety Commission (CPSC).
+These deaths and injuries are the result of products that have design or manufacturing defects or lack adequate warnings about their inherent risks.

 How and Why Products Get Recalled

 Consumers rightfully expect that the products they buy are safe when used as directed for their intended purpose.
 In the United States, product safety is overseen by agencies including the CPSC, which regulates more than 15,000 types of consumer goods; the National Highway Traffic Safety Administration (NHTSA), which provides oversight of on-road motor vehicles; and the Food and Drug Administration (FDA), which regulates consumable goods as well as medications and medical devices.